faadias/ezdb/README.md

 As you might be getting tired already, yes, the returned value of this update call is also a Promise, which will bring up an array of the affected keys.

-Now, let us break down the code into pieces for a better understading, shall we?
+Now, let us break down the code into pieces for a better understanding, shall we?

 First, we call the table's update method just like before, except that this time it does not have any parameters.
 Then, we specify what we want to "set" (in our example, it is the attribute "age").
 We could have used a fixed number, but then everybody would have been updated to the same age.
 No, what we wanted was to increase the person's previous age by one, so we pass a function that will have access to all of the record's attributes and will decide which changes should be made.
 Notice that the access to the attributes is made by a "getter" function, so that the actual object is not exposed.
 You can call *getter* with any of the records attribute.

 After specifying what we want to "set", our "update" is configured and can be executed.
 To do that, we just call its "go" method, just like we did with queries.

-This kind of update can also be used alongside indexes and boundings.
+This kind of update can also be used alongside indexes and bounding.
 You can use the same syntax used for queries, as shown below:

 1. Sets everybody who is 28 years to an age of 56 and a masculine gender: